Send the link below via email or IMCopy

 The person reviewing your cover letter will typically want to spend as little time as possible identifying (1) if you're well qualified for their position, and (2) how well qualified you are for their position.
 The more clear, concise, confident, and comprehensive (I know, it seems counter to concise) you are, the better chances you have of being considered for the job.

-You want to quickly, clearly, and confidently convince your reader that you're completely (comprehensively) qualified for their role.
+You want to quickly, clearly, and confidently convince your reader that you're completely (comprehensively) qualified for their specific role.

 Tailored to a Specific Job